sg98ccy/Windows-Clipboard-History/README.md

 - **Item Management**: Clear history, copy, delete, or rearrange items for easy access.
 - **Dark Theme UI**: A clean, modern interface with a dark theme for comfortable viewing.

+## Important Points to Note

+### Security and Privacy

+1. **Local Access Only**:
+   - This application operates entirely on your local system and does not connect to the internet.
+All clipboard data and history are stored and managed locally, ensuring that no information is shared externally.

+2. **Access to Windows Clipboard History**:
+   - The application uses the Windows clipboard to retrieve, store, and manage text and images that you copy.
+This allows you to organize your clipboard history effectively.
+However, any content copied to the clipboard, including sensitive information, will be added to the application's local history until you clear it.
+   - **Recommendation**: If you’re working with confidential information, consider clearing the clipboard history within the app or avoiding copying sensitive data when the app is running.

+3. **Clipboard Item Management**:
+   - The app allows you to edit, delete, and clear clipboard items directly.
+Any modifications are strictly local and only affect the clipboard history on your device.
+Using the "Clear History" option will remove all items stored within the application.

+### Summary

+Clipboard History Manager is designed to enhance your clipboard management locally.
+Since it operates offline, you can use the application with confidence that your data remains secure and private on your device.

 ## Prerequisites

 1. **Python 3.7+**: Ensure Python is installed.
 [Download Python](https://www.python.org/downloads/)